 Back to top

 Programmatic Agreements (PAs) with Tribes are effective tools to streamline projects.
-Below are three examples of existing Tribal PAs.
+Below are two examples of existing Tribal PAs.
 For more examples of tribal consultation and coordination and successful streamlining practices, visit the State Streamlining Practices Database.

 - Wisconsin Native American Partnering Agreement — Signed On May 24, 2005.
 Representatives from nine of eleven Native American tribes joined with the Wisconsin Department of Transportation (WisDOT) and the Wisconsin Division Office in a ceremony at the State Capital to sign a Tribal Partnership Agreement that promotes communication and cooperation between the state and the tribes on transportation issues with the overall goal of fostering economic growth.
 Other components of the agreement will assist Native American-owned firms in bidding on transportation projects, establish additional coordination between WisDOT and tribes when transportation projects impact Native American archeological sites, and provide for cultural competency training to educate WisDOT staff on Native American customs and traditions.

 - Texas PA with Caddo Nation — The FHWA Texas Division office and the Texas Department of Transportation (TxDOT) have executed several PAs that guide tribal consultation with Federally-recognized Indian Tribes that are both resident and not resident in Texas.
 The agreement with the Caddo Tribe (who now prefer to be referred to as the Caddo Nation) designates TxDOT as the agency point of contact and specifies the types of projects and procedures for consultation in designated areas of Texas that the Caddo Nation has identified on a map that is referenced in this agreement.
 Several of these agreements have now been in force for several years and have been effective in streamlining project delivery.